mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/configuration.md

 ## User-level: Member-object

 All user-related preferences are stored as a property of the [Member](Member)-class (and as a database-column in the //Member//-table).
-You can "mix in" your custom preferences by using [DataObject](http://api.silverstripe.org/trunk/sapphire/model/DataObject.html) for details.
+You can "mix in" your custom preferences by using `[api:DataObject]` for details.

 ## Permissions